-- Forgotten Fallen Friend: For all Sora, Riku and Kairi's obsession with each other; they never talk about having shared the island with these three.
+- For all Sora, Riku and Kairi's obsession with each other; they never talk about having shared the island with these three.
 Especially egregious in Chain Of Memories when Sora's revelation of there being another girl on the island besides Kairi is such a surprise to everyone.

-- Yes, they're restored at the end of KHI, but KHII Kairi has the same "line of sight" memory that forgets that Selphie ever existed after she goes through the Corridor of Darkness.
+- In KHII, Kairi has the same "line of sight" memory that forgets that Selphie ever existed after she goes through the Corridor of Darkness.

 - I Know Madden Kombat: Wakka.